ERP · Bendigo

 Exactly what you get

 A single ledger that finally tells the truth about a business that hauls ore for the goldfields, runs a HACCP food line, and bills the NDIS.
 Each division gets its own real P&L, batch and recall trace sit beside cost data, and funded-support claims reconcile automatically.
 You also get the data model in your own hands, so growth doesn't trigger another six-figure rebuild.
-Adjacent systems that often plug in: an inventory management module for raw food stock, a warehouse management system for finished goods, business intelligence dashboards for board reporting, and accounting software integration for statutory lodgement.
+Adjacent systems that often plug in: an inventory management module for raw food stock, a warehouse management system for finished goods, business intelligence (BI) dashboards for board reporting, and accounting software integration for statutory lodgement.

 How to choose a developer in Bendigo